alexmchen0/star-student-planner/README.md

-# Star-Student-Planner
+# StarStudentPlanner
-Star Student Planner
+Student planner mobile app for Android
 Developed by Alex Chen, University of Texas at Austin Class of 2020